Skip to content

 Terminal window

-head -5 _bmad/tea/testarch/tea-index.csv
+head -5 _bmad/tea/agents/bmad-tea/resources/tea-index.csv

-# Should show: fragment_id,title,description,tags,file_path
+# Should show: id,name,description,tags,tier,fragment_file

 4. Check workflow manifest: